 Let’s be honest: drills can get kind of boring.
 Too much repetition without any sort of variance can make it hard for your players to buy into the program you set out for them.

-You have to make room for fun.
-Fortunately, there are a number of ways to spice up practice in productive ways.
+Always make room for fun.
+Fortunately, there are several ways to spice up practice in productive ways.

 Building team chemistry is important.
-It helps your players develop accountability for their actions, as well as support for one another.
+It helps your players develop accountability for their actions and support for one another.
 These activities don’t have to be softball-specific, but they should help players get comfortable with one another.

-Balance Ball.
-This simple game takes communication and coordination, and can help build chemistry between teammates.
+This simple game takes communication and coordination and can help build chemistry between teammates.
 It’s simple to set up, too.

--Each pair has to stand up without dropping the ball or touching it with their hands.
+- Each pair has to stand up without dropping or touching the ball with their hands.

-Once everyone has completed the drill successfully, you can emphasize the importance of teamwork, and discuss team goals for the season, or just the game ahead.
+- Once everyone has successfully completed the drill, you can emphasize the importance of teamwork, discuss team goals for the season, or just the game ahead.

-Icebreaker Scrimmage.
-This one is just like the icebreakers you used to play your freshman year of college, or the first time you went to youth group, except the ice is broken over the course of a friendly intrasquad game.
+This one is like the icebreakers you used to play your freshman year of college or the first time you went to youth group, except the ice is broken during a friendly intra-squad game.

-When a player gets up to bat, they have to answer a question, if a player catches a fly ball, they have to answer a question.
+When players get up to bat, they have to answer a question.
+If a player catches a fly ball, they have to answer a question.
 Field a grounder?
 Answer a question!
 These questions should be to help the players get to know each other better.
-Obviously, keep the questions light, with a focus on favorite things, so that you don’t make things uncomfortable.
+Keep the questions light, focusing on favorite things so that you don’t make things uncomfortable.

 There are plenty of ways to practice fundamentals while feeding your team’s competitive side.
 Here are some player-approved favorites.

-I’ve seen a version of this game at every level of both baseball and softball.
-It’s exciting and competitive, but also works as a good cool down for the end of practice.
+There are versions of this game at every level of both baseball and softball.
+It’s exciting and competitive but also works as a good cool down for the end of practice.

 - Players line up at one position in the infield or outfield.

--If a player doesn’t field it cleanly or makes a poor throw, they’re out.
+- They’re out if a player doesn’t field it cleanly or makes a poor throw.

-The fast and flexible format of a home run derby helps your players get their cuts in while motivating them to improve.
-At the youth level, you don’t necessarily want to encourage swinging for the fences, as it can mess up a player’s approach at the plate.
+A home run derby’s fast and flexible format helps your players get their cuts in while motivating them to improve.
+You don’t necessarily want to encourage swinging for the fences at the youth level, as it can mess up a player’s approach at the plate.

 Taking the sole pursuit of home runs out of the equation rectifies the situation, though.
 A ‘hitting derby’ works like batting practice, except points are assigned for each hit.
-Some ways you can assign points are:
+Some ways you can assign points are by:

 Sweeten the pot for this game (and Survivor) by offering a custom shirt as the prize for winning the most times!

 Quick ball movement is an essential part of the game.
-To put your players in the mindset of fielding the ball both quickly and cleanly, try this game.
+Try this game to put your players in the mindset of fielding the ball both quickly and cleanly.

--The other players divide up into four groups, with each one occupying one of the bases.
+- The other players divide into four groups, each occupying one of the bases.

--When the coach says ‘go,’ the runner takes off to run around the bases (using the ideas about baserunning that we discussed before)
+- When the coach says ‘go,’ the runner takes off to run around the bases (using the ideas about baserunning)